isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Landscape-related Services**

-In Phase Two, all landscape-related services and nurseries will resume, subject to safe management measures as required by MOM and NParks.
+All landscape-related services and nurseries will resume, subject to safe management measures as required by MOM and NParks.
 More information for the landscape sector is available <a href="https://go.gov.sg/safe-landscaping" target="_blank">here</a>.
 For further clarification, email <a href = "mailto: NParks_Industry@nparks.gov.sg">NParks_Industry@nparks.gov.sg</a>.

 #### **Marine & Offshore (M&O) Sector**